© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bampton Castle is a scheduled monument protected by Historic England under reference 1003179.
 View the official record →

-Bampton Castle is a motte-and-bailey fortification located in Bampton, Devon, dating to the Norman period following the conquest of 1066.
+Bampton Castle is a Norman motte-and-bailey castle situated in the parish of Bampton in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003179.

 Bampton Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003179.